Living in Dubai, UAE: An Expat Guide

-The visas are extremely easy to come by and setting up a business is encouraged in Dubai.
+The visa Dubai is extremely easy to come by and setting up a business is encouraged in Dubai.
 You can also set up a bank account with no problem at all.

 Dubai won’t tax your income, nor will it tax the profit of your business.
 It’s a pretty great expat destination, wouldn’t you say?
 Be sure to let us know below about your experiences in Dubai.

 While it might fit within a holistic offshore strategy that we here at Nomad Capitalist would approve, there are definitely some peculiar cultural differences to take into consideration.

 As always, moving to Dubai is not a simple decision to make.
 Lots of carefully planning should take place before you make any geographical moves.